terminusdb/terminusdb-bootstrap/README.md

 IP 127.0.0.1 and therefor the server will only be accessible on the local machine, and not from any other machine over the network.

-If you would like to use this script on a server, you will need to enable HTTPS, and then accept the browser security warning about the self signed cert.
+If you would like to deploy to a server, you will need to enable HTTPS, and then accept the browser security warning about the self signed cert.

-This is done by enabling HTTPS with the `TERMINUSDB_HTTPS_ENABLED` environment variable.
+You can enable HTTPS with the `TERMINUSDB_HTTPS_ENABLED` environment variable.

 ```